What is DevOps?

 Here are some of the points that you must consider and proactively handle, to reduce the number of challenges you face, during the implementation of DevOps practices.
 The key to improving how the world builds software is solving both hard technical and organizational challenges.

-Don't misinterpret Devops
+Don't misinterpret DevOps

 Always Customize as Per Requirements